 - Crafting the Zero Trust Framework: It is important to keep in mind instituting this does not take a “One Size Fits All” approach.
-Meaning, what may work for one company will not work for your business.
+Meaning, that what may work for one company will not work for your business.
 The primary reason for this is that not only do you have your own unique set of security requirements, but the protection surface and the linkages that you have determined will also be unique to you as well.
 Therefore, you need to take the mindset that you need to create your framework as to what your needs are at that moment in time, as well as considering projected future needs as well.

 - Implement how the Zero Trust Framework will be determined: The final goal to be achieved is how it will be monitored on a real-time basis.
 In this particular instance, you will want to make use of what is known as a Security Information and Event Management (SIEM) software package.
 This is an easy-to-deploy tool that will collect all of the logging and activity information, as well as all of the warnings and alerts, and put them into one central view.
 The main advantage of this is that your IT Security Team will be able to triage and act upon those threat variants almost instantaneously.

 Right now, it is this kind of model that will help defend against data leakages and hacks from occurring in your business.
 Just like anything else, it too has advantages and disadvantages and a proper security assessment to determine what makes sense for your organization is the best place to start.

 Reach out today to talk with one of our cybersecurity experts in USA to learn how Zero Trust can help your organization.